 - In the case of Tomorrow’s Air partner Climeworks, which provides direct air capture with permanent storage, carbon dioxide is stored deep underground in porous basaltic rock (in the case of Iceland) or in peridotite (in Oman).
 The carbon dioxide collected from the atmosphere is dissolved in water prior to being put in the ground.
 This makes it dense and therefore it sinks; it is not near the surface.
 The reactions between the CO2 and the basaltic rocks are fast and once carbon dioxide is transformed into stone (mineralized) no weather conditions or fire can harm it or cause a release of carbon dioxide.

-The reality is that we now have so much CO2 built up in the atmosphere, that natural systems alone can’t handle it all fast enough.
+The reality is that we now have so much CO2 built up in the atmosphere, natural systems alone can’t handle it all fast enough.
 Through Tomorrow’s Air, travelers and travel businesses can help spread the word about carbon removal technologies and remove and permanently store carbon themselves, too.

 Helpful videos on carbon removal: